Out in the Desert Dunes, Where the Imagination Runs Free

 2nd day: Dades – Merzouga

-After breakfast, there is time to walk by the river before continuing to Toudgha to the very different gorges there.
-Lunch will either be here in the gorges or later at the bivouac at the Erg Chebbi dunes.
-You drive there via the Ziz Valley, the Oasis of Tafilalet, Erfoud and Rissani.
-In the afternoon you can take a one to two hour camel ride in the Sahara.
-The sunset from the top of the dunes is spectacular (250m) and afterwards there is dinner and the night in a nomad tent at the foot of the dunes.
+After breakfast, there is time to visit the gorges and walk by the river, before continuing to Toudgha to the very different gorges there.
+Turning off the road at Tinjdad, you drive there via the Ziz Valley, famous for its succulent dates.
+En route, you will notice strange piles of sand following the road.
+These are the heads of the “khettarat”, the ingenious underground water channels designed to minimise evaporation in the desert heat.
+It is fascinating to climb down to experience the coolness below ground and to wonder at the ancient engineering involved.
+You continue to Erfoud, famous for fossil finds and the workings of them into attractive and useful artifacts.
+It is a source of wonder to witness the sheer numbers and beauty of these fossils, and please feel assured, there is no obligation to buy any.
+In the afternoon you can take a one – to one & a half-hour camel ride in the Sahara.
+The sunset from the top of the dunes is spectacular (250m) and afterwards there is dinner and the night in a traditional nomad tent at the foot of the dunes.

 3rd day: Merzouga – Zagora

 If you wake up early enough, you can watch the spectacle of the sunrise, when the colour of the dunes and the play of shadows are an awesome sight.
 The drive continues to the Dra’a Valley via the village of Tazzarine (now featured in the film ‘Babel’) and on to N’Qob for lunch.
-After this break, the route continues to Zagora along the magic Dra’a Valley with all its kasbahs.
+After this break, the route continues to Zagora along the magic Dra’a Valley with all its kasbahs and where in some ways, it seems that time has stood still.
 (From time to time, off-road driving allows a closer impression of life in the villages.)
-The night is spent in a bivouac of nomad tents in the Zagora dunes, where you can have a camel ride before dinner.
+The night is spent in a bivouac of nomad tents in the Zagora Tinfou dunes, where you can have another camel ride before dinner.

 4th day: Zagora – Chagaga

-After breakfast, the itinerary continues to the Erg Lihoudi dunes, where you have another camel ride of about two hours.
-Lunch is in M’Hamid, the last village, and right on the edge of the desert.
-In the afternoon, the trip continues by 4×4 to the Erg Chagaga dunes (300m) with 60km of off-road driving, passing the varying features of the desert; ‘erg’, ‘reg’, ‘hammada’, and oases.
-These dunes are far away from civilization, in the desert proper …… and the silence and the expanse of the sand is overwhelming.
+After breakfast, the itinerary continues south with an increasing degree of excitement and anticipation as the desert landscape becomes more and more apparent.
+We pass through Tamgroute, where a stop for the potteries famous for the green glaze, which you may have already seen in Marrakesh, and also for its ancient Quranic library with exquisite hand-written Arabic texts.
+In the afternoon we drive further south still, to M’hamid, the very gate to the desert and the end of the paved road, where the massive Sahara starts.
+The trip continues to the Erg Chagaga dunes (300m) with 60km of off-road driving, passing the varying features of the desert; ‘erg’ (dunes), ‘hammada’ (stony desert), and oases.
+These dunes are far away from civilization, in the desert proper …… and the silence and the expanse of the sand are overwhelming.
 We have dinner and spend the night in a bivouac here.

 5th day: Chagaga – Ouarzazate